fbpx

 The way I see it, people-pleasers seek external validation.
 Their sense of approval is drawn from other people liking them.
 As I’ve said, there’s nothing as bad as wanting to be liked by everyone because you will never reach this point in life.
 Learn how to validate yourself, and you will not need the approval of others.
 Then and only then will you be able to reach a point where you stop being a people-pleaser.

 Self-validation can come from a lot of things.
 For starters, you have to love yourself.
 This can be done by constantly reaffirming and reassuring yourself.
 Spend a lot more time in solitude, and you will learn to love yourself more and more.
 Treat yourself and have gratitude.
-By doing these things, you will stop seeking the approval and the validation of others and start to feel more secure in yourself.
+By doing these things, you will stop seeking the approval and validation of others and start to feel more secure in yourself.

 Self Care: 5 Lessons On Self Love We Should Learn And Implement